 Of the four methods for getting stock from the factory to the customer, direct fulfillment is the one that businesses usually start out with.
-This chapter compares it’s benefits and drawbacks with another popular method, outsourcing to a third-party logistics provider (3PL).
+This guide compares the benefits and drawbacks of direct fulfillment with another popular method, outsourcing to a third-party logistics provider (3PL).

-Because direct fulfillment, or self-fulfillment, means doing it yourself, this chapter also provides an overview of inventory management.
+Because direct fulfillment, or self-fulfillment, means doing it yourself, this guide also provides an overview of inventory management.

 Advantages Of Direct Fulfillment